alyalsayed/Exercise-Tracker/README.md

-# Exercise-Tracker
+# Exercise Tracker

-Exercise Tracker Microservice project for freeCodeCamp Back End Development and APIs course.
+This is the boilerplate for the Exercise Tracker project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker